The Mysterious Traveler

 (Hear it on Real Audio!)

-SFX: Eerie music plays, with the clacky-clack noise heard inside a train plays the background.
+SFX: Eerie music plays, a distant train whistle blows, and the clackity-clack of a train is heard in the background.

 Sfx: Music flourish.